Kanadeforever/GameFixMods/Need for Speed Undercover/bug_report_en_revised.md

 The binary also contains save-system error strings such as `WE WILL CRASH`, but those strings alone do not prove the root cause.
 The confirmed root cause is the callback entry count exceeding the fixed 8-entry capacity.

-Reported by community debugging using x64dbg and static analysis.
+Reported by debugging using x64dbg and static analysis.